jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 This was a watershed moment in modern human history.
 For the first time ever, the people weren't replacing one king for another.
 They were killing the king and replacing him with themselves.
 The people would control all the levers of people and be their own player god!

 Charles was totally shocked by this idea.
 It would be like us watching the laws of physics being broken.
 It simply makes no sense that a king isn't the player god.
-There was no rule to reference, no justification to use.
+Forever.
+There was no rule to reference, no justification to make the king earn his spot as leader.
 The old ruling philosophy is the Matrix, and the Matrix is supposed to keep everyone happy.
 But all of a sudden, some people were waking up and calling the Matrix a lie.

 A noble lie perhaps, but still a lie.
-Charles simply couldn't make any sense of the people's complaints.
+Charles simply couldn't make any sense of the people's complaints about his leadership.

-Charles was devoted to his father, his Faith, and his conscience.
-Being a king was his responsibility, and he thus obligated to defend his country and its holy rulebook.
+To us Charles was a selfish leader.
+But himself he was not.
+He was devoted to his father, his Faith, and his conscience.
+Being a king was his responsibility, and he was thus obligated to defend his country and its holy rulebook.
 So at his trial, Charles only asked by what rule was he being tried?
 That's all Charles wanted to know.

 The judge said, "the people," and dropped his gavel.